jstetich/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 <img src="shellfish_bacteria_analysis_files/figure-gfm/summary_again-1.png" style="display: block; margin: auto;" />

-Note how many of those medians are at discrete values determined by the methods involved. **Most** sites **almost always** are below detection limits or at very low levels.
+Note how many of those medians are at (or very close to) discrete values determined by the methods involved. **Most** sites **almost always** are below detection limits or at very low levels.

 ### Pairwise Wilcoxon test